remy/remysharp.com/public/blog/my-five-promise-patterns.md

 RSVP feels like it's mostly bare bones, but I learnt about promise.js' `denodeify` which converts a callback based function into a promise function which can be very useful.

+*Update @ 2014-11-19 15:30:00* RSVP does also have [denodeify](https://github.com/tildeio/rsvp.js/blob/master/lib/rsvp/node.js#L74) and Matt Andrews of The FT has released a [stand alone denodeify](https://www.npmjs.org/package/denodeify) module.

 ## Clean shallow chains

 This means my initial promise code would look like: